 Extra insurance: yes or no?

 If you prefer to pay a little more to avoid headaches or hassles at the time of delivery of the rental car, you can consider hiring the Discovercars Full Coverage Insurance.
-The current cost starts at 6,36 € per day (if you rent for more than 3 days), valid for car rental in Terceira and covers the excess entirely.
+The daily cost of this insurance varies depending on the number of days and the company you choose.
 More info about the insurance.

 Be careful!
 Most car rental companies do not cover damages caused by driving on unpaved roads and, most probably in Terceira, you will venture a bit sometimes, but check well if the extra insurance coverages you see or the company offers you would cover such cases before hiring it.